ShaliniAnandaPhD/Temporal--Odyssey/README.md

 For more detailed examples and API documentation, refer to the `docs/` directory.

+## Concepts

+- **PPO (Proximal Policy Optimization)**: An advanced reinforcement learning algorithm that balances exploration and exploitation.
+- **A3C (Asynchronous Advantage Actor-Critic)**: A deep reinforcement learning algorithm that uses asynchronous gradient descent for more efficient learning.

+## Data and Models

+To access or generate necessary data files or models:

+1. Ensure the `data/` directory contains the required datasets.
+2. Use provided scripts in the `models/` directory to generate and train models.

+## Troubleshooting

+- **Common Issues**:
+  - *Installation errors*: Ensure all dependencies are correctly installed.
+  - *Runtime errors*: Check the configuration files and paths.

+For detailed troubleshooting, refer to the `docs/troubleshooting.md`.

 ## Contributing

 We welcome contributions!
 Please follow these steps: